Pascual75/Login-and-Register-CSS-HTML-/README.md

 If you need help because you want to change something and you don't know how you can write to me at DC (BabyShark#0085)
+You can also report any problem to DC